navdeep-G/stats-and-ml/README.md

 - Multivariate Statistics

 #Software
-- R
+- Currently, all implementations are in R.
-- Python
+- Future software implementations will include Python and maybe Matlab.
-- Matlab